 - The modifications are in the best interests of the child; and

 - The child is at least 12 years old and has expressed that he or she wants to change the primary caregiver; or

-- There has been a substantial or material change in circumstances since the current child custody order went into effect
+- There has been a “material and substantial change in circumstances” (Sec.
+156.007) since the child custody order has gone into effect

 In deciding whether the modifications are in the child’s best interest, the court considers many factors including, but not limited to:

 - The preferences of the child, if he or she is sufficiently mature to voice them

 - The physical and emotional needs of the child